Mould Remediation and Drywall Replacement Services in Richmond, BC

 - HVAC system connections

-Inspectors document mold locations with photographs and measurements.
-They test air quality to determine spore concentration levels throughout your property.
+We document mould locations with photographs and measurements, and test air quality to determine spore concentration levels throughout your property.

-Moisture mapping reveals the water source that enabled mold growth.
+Moisture mapping reveals the water source that enabled the growth of mould.
 This step prevents future contamination by addressing underlying causes like leaks or humidity issues.

-Professional inspection reports specify which drywall sections require removal versus surface treatment.
+A professional inspection determines which drywall sections require removal versus surface treatment.
 This assessment determines your project's scope and cost estimate.

-Drywall mold removal requires containment barriers to prevent spore dispersal during the process.
-Professionals use negative air pressure systems and HEPA filtration to protect unaffected areas.
+Drywall mould removal requires containment barriers to prevent spore dispersal during the process.
+Our professionals use negative air pressure systems and HEPA filtration to protect unaffected areas.

 - Containment setup with plastic sheeting